victorneo/victorneo.github.com/_posts/2014-05-20-PyCon-APAC-Afterthoughts.md

 2014](https://tw.pycon.org/2014apac/) held in Taipei over the last weekend.
-As the chairman for PyCon Singapore this year, I was very interested to learn how other countries organized PyCon in the APAC region (while controlling my excitment for attending my first overseas conference).
+As the chairman for PyCon Singapore this year, I was very interested to learn how other countries organized PyCon in the APAC region (while controlling my excitement for attending my first overseas conference).

 Parts of the conference that I found interesting will be summarized here followed by my own thoughts as a fellow conference organizer.
 Pardon any